 Imagine millions of American kids in 1910 practicing Rustles of Spring on their upright grands!

-Came the automobile and everyone wanted to be out in the roadster instead of at home listening to Schubert.
+Came electricity and the automobile and everyone wanted to be out in the roadster instead of at home listening to Schubert.

 Americans, always a mobile crew, started moving around as never before.

 But mobility was good in other ways, for if it drew people away from their homes, it also drew them closer to each other in cities where great piano artists like Paderewski, also traveling a long way, could be easily viewed and appreciated.

 The great artists that played for Americans made them hungrier for more culture, and before World War I the piano was the popular vehicle for that madness.